About the Club

 Gliders fly using the same air currents that birds use to fly.
 The

 aerodynamic efficiency of a well designed glider enables speeds of up to 250 kph and heights up to 40,000 feet.

 You can strive to achieve records or enjoy gliding as a casual hobby, and a way of meeting new people.
 It can be an inexpensive way to get airborne and take in the birds eye view and discover a different perspective of the earth and the sky.

 Of course it is also the most silent and graceful way of flying since there is no engine noise.
 You are using mother nature and your skill to stay up there.

 Is it safe?

-Yes, it is very safe.
+Yes.
 Gliders have normal aircraft controls.
 They are easier to fly than most aircraft and can safely fly at lower speeds.
-The gliders are regulated by the Civil Aviation Authority (CAA) of New Zealand.
+Gliders are regulated by the Civil Aviation Authority (CAA) of New Zealand.